bxt/Graphpish/README.md

 Getting Started
 ---------------

+	make phar

+This will craten a .phar archive of all the needed php files.
 To use the classes in your php scripts, include the .phar file, which registers an autoloader.

-To render some neat graphs execute the shell scripts in the demo folder
+	make demos

+This will create some graph .pngs in `demos/out/` and execute something like this:

+	php graphpish.phar demos/data/simple.xt | dot -Tpng > /demos/out/simple.xt_dot.png

+This will render a simple XDebug trace file.